rootjumper/netstatus/README.md

-# Network Status Monitoring (with (TBD)Telnet and (TBD)WebSocket)
+# Network Status Monitoring

-This project allows you to monitor the status of various network routers, track their ping logs, and even access a Telnet interface for remote interactions.
-The app uses Flask, Socket.IO, and WebSockets for real-time communication, as well as dynamic updates for network status monitoring.
+This project provides a web-based interface to monitor the status of various network devices.
+It uses Flask for the backend, Socket.IO for real-time updates, and Bootstrap for the frontend styling.

 ## Overview